 In fact, Cassia cinnamon is completely harmless and safe to eat in small or medium doses.
 However, if you eat cinnamon in high doses, this can cause health problems.
 This is because cinnamon contains high levels of coumarin compounds.

 Research has proven that consuming too much coumarin will damage the liver and increase the likelihood of cancer.
-In addition, there is ample evidence to suggest that excessive consumption of Cassia cinnamon is associated with many other side effects.
+In addition, there is ample evidence to suggest that excessive consumption of round cut cassia is associated with many other side effects.

 Cinnamon’s side effects 1